EthanMarcoVilla/EthanMarcoVilla.github.io/index.md

 ### Favorite CPSC 120L Labs

 * Lab 09
     This lab is most familiar because it works with navigating strings and comparing them to each other.
-It reminds me of the Java class i took where we did a lot of code involving manipulating strings.
+It reminds me of the Java class I took where we did a lot of code involving manipulating strings.

 * Lab 10
     I like this lab because the first part introduced me to files and their inputs.
 The second part I find very important as it shows 2D vectors and how to use them.
 As well as how to navigate them and extract data from them.
 It gave me a great understanding of how a lot of programs work; that are used on a daily basis.